-Ploughing can be done 2 to 3 weeks before planting
+Ploughing can be done

+2 to 3 weeks before

-using a tractor or bullock depending on which one the farmer can access or afford.
+planting using a tractor or

+bullock depending on

+which one the farmer can access or afford.

-Do not burn the crop residues left on the field from the previous season.
+- The ploughing depth should be about 20 30 cm and should be done when the soil moisture is relatively low to reduce soil compact and formation of a hardpan. - Do not burn the crop residues left on the field from the previous season.
 Rather, plough them into the soil to help with moisture retention and organic matter build up.

-If the land has a slope, ploughing should be done across the slope.

-- Ploughing is essential as it helps to loosen the soil, bring up nutrients from deeper soil layers and burry weeds.
-Loosening the soil is important for: - enhanced air circulation which is vital for soil. micro-organisms that help to decompose organic materials to release nutrients for uptake by soyabean plants, - improving water infiltration, and penetration of plant roots into deeper layers to take up nutrients for better growth. - Please, note that ploughing usually leaves the soil surface uneven (with soil clods/lumps and furrows/trenches/gutters). - Therefore, it is necessary to harrow/level the soil surface either mechanically or manually before sowing to enhance seed germination.
+- If the land has a slope, ploughing should be done across the slope. - Ploughing is essential as it helps to loosen the soil, bring up nutrients from deeper soil layers and burry weeds.
+Loosening the soil is important for: - enhanced air circulation which is vital for soil micro-organisms that help to decompose organic materials to release nutrients for uptake by soyabean plants, - improving water infiltration, and penetration of plant roots into deeper layers to take up nutrients for better growth. - Please, note that ploughing usually leaves the soil surface uneven (with soil clods/lumps and furrows/trenches/gutters). - Therefore, it is necessary to harrow/level the soil surface either mechanically or manually before sowing to enhance seed germination.